 What is baptism in the Holy Spirit?

 The Assemblies of God denomination has unique beliefs about baptism in the Holy Spirit compared to other Christian denominations.
-The Assemblies of God agrees with other Christian traditions on that fact that the Bible teaches the baptism even though there isn’t agreement about every aspect of it, especially the evidence of it.
+The Assemblies of God agrees with other Christian traditions on the fact that the Bible teaches baptism in the Spirit even though there isn’t agreement about every aspect of it, especially the evidence of it.
 (Also see Assemblies of God vs Foursquare: What’s the Difference?)

 Bible verses commonly cited to support baptism of the Holy Spirit include,